-The Bank of New York has been selected as our inspector of election.
-As part of its responsibilities, The Bank of New York is required to independently verify that you are a shareholder of Compass Diversified Holdings eligible to attend the Annual Meeting, and to determine whether you may vote in person at the Annual Meeting.
+Innisfree M&A Incorporated, which we refer to as Innisfree, has been selected as our inspector of election.
+As part of its responsibilities, Innisfree is required to independently verify that you are a shareholder of Compass Diversified Holdings eligible to attend the Annual Meeting, and to determine whether you may vote in person at the Annual Meeting.
 Therefore, it is very important that you follow the instructions below to gain entry to the Annual Meeting.